juanlao7/protopipe_web/work_screen.md

 !["Processing" panel](assets/img/work_screen/process_2.png)

-You can stop the process at any moment by clicking the *Stop processing* button.
+You can stop the process at any moment by pressing the *Stop processing* button.

 !["Stop processing" button](assets/img/work_screen/process_3.png)